blakepell/AvalonMudClient/README.md

  - Documentation
  - Publish binary for initial alpha release (self contained EXE)
  - Touch scrolling to be enabled for touch screen devices.
- - Figure out the best deployment mechanism or subsets of deployment mechansims.
+ - Figure out the best deployment mechanism or subsets of deployment mechanisms.
+ - Plugin support for a Dark and Shattered Lands (dsl-mud.org) with a deployment that is completely setup to play from the first run (a custom tailored deployment that just works without a cumbersome setup process for new players).

-### Long Term Roadmap
+### Long Term Road-map

  - The UI is already 4K/high resolution friendly.
 Provide additional layouts for high resolution monitors that surface more content areas the user can pipe data or import plugins into.
  - Publish this app on the Windows Store free of charge.
  - Use the shared components to start a Xamarin forms project that can be deployed to Android/iOS as well as Avalonia for an OSX deployment.
+ - Any controls are of general use and are stable will be abstracted will be housed as their own project so that they can be submitted to NuGet.
+An example of this is the SQLite query control which is in development and can be provided as a general WPF control.
+The control offers the ability to open a sqlite database, see it's schema (tables/views) and then query the data with syntax highlighting for the SQL and a DataGrid for the output (which will have exporting and importing abilities that can be turned on and off).

 ### License

  The Avalon Mud Client is being released under a modified MIT license with an additional clause requiring credit to the original author (me).
-E.g. this means the licnese should be flexible enough to do what you need to do with it.
+E.g. this means the license should be flexible enough to do what you need to do with it.